BartolHrg/VB.C-CPP/README.md

 Each is optional (you could write `RANGE UNTIL n`)
 a defaults to 0, inc to 1, and b is required (except in [FOR ARRAY](#for-array) where it defaults to the length of the array)
 If the type is not complex, parentheses can be omitted.

+It can have
+˙    PREP prep˙
+˙    COND cond˙
+˙    STEP step˙
+(each is optional)

 In [FOR RANGE](#for-range) and [FOR ARRAY](#for-array) apart from its name, the loop can be referred to by its variable.